Sayan3sarkar/Social_Media/README.md

 3. [flask-bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/) is a Flask extension that provides bcrypt hashing utilities for our application.
 Used to hash user passwords before storing to database

 4. [flask-wtf](https://flask-wtf.readthedocs.io/en/stable/) is simple integreation of **Flask** and [WTForms](https://wtforms.readthedocs.io/en/stable/).
 Provides easily applicable methods for creating web forms and also includes services like prevention against [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks, reCAPTCHA, file upload etc.

+5.[flask-pillow](https://auth0.com/blog/image-processing-in-python-with-pillow/) is used for image processing tasks in Python.
+We use it to simply rescale the uploaded profile picture of the user to 125x125 in order to enhance our site performance and effectivelu use our database resources.

 ## Reference